 We may remember that a parking attendant mentioned long term parking in the previous episode, and now a major death occurs in this episode entitled “Long Term Parking.”
 In “Long Term Parking,” Rusty Millio says the phrase “all due respect” and a major death occurs in the next episode, “All Due Respect.”
 It seemed to many of us that Chase was setting up a sort of pattern: when an episode title gets directly mentioned or referenced within the show, it somehow connects to the death of a major character.
 Of course, there may not be enough examples to justify calling it a pattern, and I don’t think the “pattern” is strictly followed anyway.
 Chase is too interested in the concept of ambiguity to create and then follow any sort of fixed, definite pattern.
-But if this pattern does indeed exist, it’s intriguing what that might imply for the episode that follows “Long Term Parking” and “All Due Respect” — “Members Only” features a man in a Members Only jacket, and many viewers believe that a man in a Members Only jacket killed the most major character of them all in the Series Finale.
+But if this pattern does indeed exist, it’s intriguing what that might imply for the episode that follows “Long Term Parking” and “All Due Respect”— “Members Only” features a man in a Members Only jacket, and many viewers believe that a very major character was killed by a man in a Members Only jacket in the Series Finale.

 BEST SUPPORTING ACTRESS